Lead Opinion

 Even if we assume, as seems reasonably warranted, that Gosselin and Fisher wished Gram did not work under them, that they did not conduct an adequate investigation of the alleged rule violation and that, in fact, there was no new or good reason to justify Gram’s discharge, an inference of an intent to obtain Gram’s discharge out of ill will toward him is no more probable than is the inference that Gosselin and Fisher acted in response to a sincerely held but erroneous view that the mailing of more than thirty substantially identical memoranda was contrary to company policy.
 An inference of the probability of malice, action motivated by spite, does not reasonably follow from a showing, in these circumstances, only of negligence or of sloppy and unfair business practices.

-2. We come then to the question whether the judge should have granted Liberty‘s motion for a directed verdict in its favor or Liberty‘s motion for judgment notwithstanding the verdict, each of which presents the same issue.
-D‘Annolfo v.
+2. We come then to the question whether the judge should have granted Liberty’s motion for a directed verdict in its favor or Liberty’s motion for judgment notwithstanding the verdict, each of which presents the same issue.
+D’Annolfo v.
 Stoneham Hous.
-Auth., 375 Mass.
-650, 657 (1978).
-We have recognized a right of recovery for the bad faith termination of a business relationship which involved
+Auth.,

-Gram does not argue that he is entitled to recover damages for breach of contract simply because he was dis-
+Gram does not argue that he is entitled to recover damages for breach of contract simply because he was dis

 We find no basis for a reasonable inference that Liberty was motivated to discharge Gram by a desire to obtain the

 The question, then, is whether we should allow recovery for breach of a contract of employment at will where an employee is discharged without cause by an employer who had no improper motive for discharging the employee, unless one regards the absence of good cause itself or the mistaken belief that there is good cause as conclusively demonstrative of bad faith.
-A forceful argument can be made that job security should be assured by a common law rule protecting a person in Gram‘s position.⁸ Collective
+A forceful argument can be made that job security should be assured by a common law rule protecting a person in Gram’s position.

-There is in this case, however, an element of Gram‘s compensation that requires special consideration.
+There is in this case, however, an element of Gram’s compensation that requires special consideration.
 Although there is no evidence warranting an inference that Liberty discharged Gram for the purpose of appropriating his renewal commissions, the fact remains that Gram lost reasonably ascertainable future compensation based on his past services.
-Gram had a reasonable expectancy of some re-
+Gram had a reasonable expectancy of some re

 3. The judgments against Gosselin and Fisher are reversed, and judgments shall be entered in their favor.
 The judgment against Liberty is vacated, and the case is remanded for the determination of damages on the count against Liberty.
 We affirm the order denying Liberty’s motion for a new trial.